Iya Valley

 Getting around

-In Iya Valley, the Iya River flows from Mount Tsurugi and runs through two main areas: Nishi Iya (West Iya) and Oku Iya (Inner or East Iya).
-West Iya is easier to reach with buses from Awa-Ikeda and Oboke Stations, while Inner Iya is much harder to get to since buses are very limited or don’t run at all.
+In the Iya Valley, the Iya River flows from Mount Tsurugi and passes through two main areas: Nishi Iya (West Iya) and Oku Iya (Inner or East Iya).
+West Iya is more accessible, with buses available from Awa-Ikeda and Oboke Stations, while Inner Iya is much harder to reach due to limited—or sometimes nonexistent—bus service.

-To explore the valley comfortably, it’s best to rent a car.
-You can rent one in Awa-Ikeda, Oboke, Takamatsu, or Tokushima.
-Just be careful—the roads are narrow, with sharp curves that can be tricky to drive.
-Buses from Awa-Ikeda and Oboke go to Iya Kazurabashi (some also stop at Iya Onsen) and Kubo, where you can transfer to go deeper into the valley.
-Buses to Mount Tsurugi only run on weekends and during busy seasons, not in winter.
+To explore the valley comfortably, renting a car is highly recommended.
+Cars can be rented in Awa-Ikeda, Oboke, Takamatsu, or Tokushima.
+Be cautious, though—the roads are narrow and winding, with sharp curves that can be challenging to navigate.
+Buses from Awa-Ikeda and Oboke go to Iya Kazurabashi (with some also stopping at Iya Onsen) and Kubo, where you can transfer to travel deeper into the valley.
+Buses to Mount Tsurugi operate only on weekends and during peak travel seasons, and do not run in winter.

 Reviews